AaronAtDuo/duo_postman_api_collections/duo-account-api/README.md

-2. Add your specific ikey, skey, apihost as Variables and add your Admin/Auth API integration keys in as the current values.
+2. Add your specific ikey, skey, apihost as Variables and add your Accounts API integration keys in as the current values.

 ![alt text](image-1.png)